gsoules/MkDocs/digital-archive/docs/general/documentation-categories.md

 Typically, an archivist's login will not allow them to make changes to the Digital Archive installation unless the archivist is also an **Administrator**.

+## Relationships
+The documentation on relationships follows the sections for User and Archivists because it applies to both.
+It covers all aspects of relationships including how to define relationship types and rules.

 ## Administrators
 Administrator documentation is for the person who performs administrative functions for their organization's